ROGUEDSGNR/LiteRecon/README.md

-# Lite Recon Documentation (Version 2.0)
+# LiteRecon Documentation (Version 2.0)

 ## Overview

-Lite Recon is a Python-based reconnaissance tool designed to gather comprehensive information about domain names and IP addresses.
+LiteRecon is a Python-based reconnaissance tool designed to gather comprehensive information about domain names and IP addresses.
 This updated version enhances performance, usability, and reliability by introducing multithreading, improved input validation, better error handling, and additional features like command-line arguments and logging.

 ---